miniatureape/maptools/README.md

 Should you see home marked on the context map?
 You should be able to categorize or tag things and filter your list by them.
+Needs integration with street view?
+Opens street view in the context map place, another window or just adds a link to it.